 While it’s true that the 1976-S tends to be the nicest struck example of the three issues, the spike at MS-67 represents choice examples most likely submitted in bulk with a minimum cut off score at MS-66 or MS-67.

 When looking at the results of all Cu-Ni clad quarter submissions, we see no saturation of select high-end grades.
 The market for base metal clad is so soft at this point that the benefits of finding scarce high-end material are outweighed by the challenges of locating it and the lack of value placed on the coins in the MS-66 to MS-67 range.
 This also feeds into the popularity of the 1976-S as a collector coin in the mainstream sense.

 MS-68 half dollars are harder to come by than MS-68 examples of the other two 1976-S silver-clad denominations.
 There’s one example in MS-69.

-The 1976-S half dollar, like the quarter, is oversampled in PCGS population reports in higher grades.
+The 1976-S Kennedy half dollar, like the quarter, is oversampled in PCGS population reports in higher grades.
 Compare the S-mint silver-clad to the P and D business strikes and it’s no contest.
 Despite two years of production, Cu-Ni clad half dollars tend to be mushy, marked-up, or both.
-The overwhelming abundance of uncirculated half dollars from this year suppresses the price of premium quality P- and D-Mint coins, which are extremely scarce in MS-67 and uncommon in MS-66.
-Silver-Clad Ikes will typically be MS-63 and above in raw form.
-Nicer examples from early in the issue’s production run will have minimal marks in the fields, some shallow hits in Kennedy’s hair, on the letters of the inscriptions on the reverse, and in the architectural detail of Independence Hall.
+The overwhelming abundance of Uncirculated half dollars from this year suppresses the price of premium quality P- and D-mint coins, which are extremely scarce in MS-67 and uncommon in MS-66.
+Silver-clad Ikes will typically be MS-63 and above in raw form.
+Nicer examples from early in the issue’s production run will have minimal marks in the fields, some shallow hits in President Kennedy’s hair, on the letters of the inscriptions on the reverse, and in the architectural detail of Independence Hall.